 A Working Definition

-Popular CMS platforms offer a web-based site to publish and edit posts, pages, and archives.
-While most content management systems (CMS) support the running and distribution of digital contents, some offer format management and indexing options with the help of plugins and widgets.
+Popular CMS platforms offer a web-based site for publishing and editing posts, pages, and archives.
+While most content management systems (CMS) support the running and distribution of digital content, some offer format management and indexing options with the help of plugins and widgets.

 What Can You Do With a CMS?